 Part-time STL students typically complete their studies in 4 semesters.

 N.B.
 The publication of the above list of degree completion periods is required by accrediting agencies.
+The assessment period follows that listed above under “Graduation Rates”.
 No distinction is made between students who begin studies in one program and complete it, and students who switch programs at some later date.
 The latter will have effectively shortened degree completion periods, but since these are highly variable they are not accurately reflected in a separate table.
 Likewise, the above periods make no distinction between those who transfer credits from another school, whether pre-requisites or otherwise, and those in more or less need of credits with the PFIC.
 Any such table will bear significant limitations in the impression it conveys because of the high variability of coursework with which an individual student begins a program.
 Only those students who have graduated are considered herein.

 MDiv = 100%